3. Theoretical Physics

 A Relational Causal Set Framework for the Standard Model

-Develops the matter sector by introducing a relational Dirac operator and explaining particle families through spectral structures.
+Establishes the matter sector through the relational Dirac operator and spectral structure.

 PhilPapers download: Click Here